Industrial Action - Update

 • What does the industrial action mean for my journey?

-• Reduced and amended timetables were in operation throughout the period from 4 April through to 9 April.
-No Chiltern Railways services ran on Saturday 6 April 2024.
+• Reduced and amended timetables were in operation throughout the period from 6 May through to 11 May.
+No Chiltern Railways services ran on Wednesday 8 April 2024.

 • I have bought a ticket to travel on a day impacted by industrial action, can I use it on a different day instead?